ibowditch/userdocs/background.md

 - Electronic tagging can completely replace the paper Attendance Book.

 - Attendance records are collected automatically and stored by a web application in the cloud.
+No transcription or checking is needed.

 - Attendance records and reports are accessible to all members (login required).

 - Cloud based servers on Amazon Web Services can be accessed securely from anywhere, on any device, 24x7, using only a browser and internet connection.

-- Highly secure and reliable servers, with regular, automatic database backups.
+- Highly secure and reliable servers, provide regular automatic database backups.

 - Data access is controlled by role.
 Officers can see and do more than ordinary members. eg. Personnel Officer can monitor attendance of new members and detect lack of attendance